lesleyrs/Client3/docs/README.md

 ```
 add a define for mobile to set mouse_x and mouse_y, however we have to make sure that on both android and postmarketos it's using finger events not emulated mouse.
 Mobile isn't playable for now without mouse/keyboard (no right clicking, rotating camera, onscreen keyboard)
-compare performance on consoles for floats instead of doubles (pix3d_set_gamma)
 all consoles without touch need to be able to redraw entire screen (even parts it normally doesn't) due to not having a builtin pointer/cursor to show where your virtual pointer is.
 This means it will never redraw that part of the screen and will just accumulate those images.
 ts Client2/java Client (lastmain/webclient branch) repo have extra funcs (pix2d etc?)
 remove original cache at bin/archives when the cache matches exactly
 add diskstore/gzip just for later cache loading
-SDL3 is not officially released yet, need updated binaries when it is.
 icon/metadata/title etc for the different platforms: title+taskbar+desktop
-http requests for checksums/cache (not done as they aren't supposed to change and saving files on consoles depends on if sdcard or romfs was used)
 change a bunch of functions and function prototypes to static
 clientstream and keycodes are based off rsc-c (but both have some tweaks), double check them for accuracy
 the following are (partially) based on RS2-225 by accident, some funcs might take args in diff order to Client repo: animbase, animframe, pix2d, pix3d, gameshell, jagfile, model, packet, pix8, pixfont, pixmap.
 Rewrite maybe?